hmrc/sole-trader-identification-frontend/README.md

 ```
 {
     "continueUrl" : "/test",
-    "optServiceName" : "Service Name",
+    "optServiceName" : "Service Name", // deprecated, use labels.en.optServiceName
     "deskProServiceId" : "abc",
     "signOutUrl" : "/sign-out",
     "accessibilityUrl" : "/accessibility-statement/my-service",
-    "optFullNamePageLabel" : "What is the name of the nominated partner?",
+    "optFullNamePageLabel" : "What is the name of the nominated partner?", // deprecated, use labels.en.optFullNamePageLabel
     "regime" : "VATC",
     "labels" : {
       "cy" : {